 5.0 TIME SCHEDULE

-There are two time possible time schedules.
-Schedule A will be calculated using a speed average of 30 kph and schedule B which is calculated based on a 24 kph speed average.
+There are two possible time schedules.
+Schedule A will be calculated using a speed average based on 30 kph and Schedule B which is calculated based on a 24 kph speed average.

 6.0 SPEEDING PENALTIES